jsmolka/blog/content/posts/horizons/index.md

 -->
 An energetic song about a figure in Greek mythology.
 Icarus and his father Daedalus were imprisoned by king Minos and constructed wings from beeswax and bird feathers to escape.
 Daedalus warned his son to _not fly too close to the sun_, but he fell from the sky, plunged into the sea, and drowned.
 The lyrics explore the character flaws of Icarus, which led to his eventual downfall --- pun intended.

+> Fell out of the air and you broke your wings<br>
+> Like you're doing every other time<br>
+> Made a new pair out of broken things<br>
+> To give it all another try<br>

+The song starts with Icarus falling from the sky yet again, but he is determined to give it another try.
+He reconstructs the wings from broken things, which might be a hint that he'll never achieve the thing he is striving for without a solid foundation.
+It might even be a hint that he himself is broken.

+> And you climb right up to the highest peaks<br>
+> And reach out to the edge of the world you seek<br>
+> Afraid of heights so you don't believe<br>
+> You could ever be good enough<br>

+But despite his recent failure he willing to try again.

 > And you climb right up to the highest peaks<br>
 > And reach out to the edge of the world you seek<br>
 > Afraid of heights so you don't believe<br>